Where the Thrill Began: Horror Paved the Way for Dark Romance

 We have each walked into a book store and seen the horror section.
 Your typical authors that line these shelves are anywhere from Stephen King, Joe Hill, Dean Koontz, Bram Stoker, Anne Rice, Shirley Jackson, and of course HP Lovecraft.
 They have a unique way of manipulating words and sending you on a spine tingling ride for the duration of their stories.
 So much so, that some of these books have been made into movies that we can’t wait to watch during spooky season.

 Now, you may be wondering why these books scratch at our brains, and well that is simple - adrenaline and fear.
 These authors can weave their stories so deeply that the slightest noise can send your heart rate soaring.
-That subtle nod of “what’s behind the door” or “who is the killer” or “is this small town haunted.”
-The elements of “he was just a normal guy” or even, “this is such and such, nothing bad ever happens here.”
+That subtle nod of “What’s behind the door?” or “Who is the killer?” or “Is this small town haunted?”.
+The elements of “He was just a normal guy,” or even, “This is such and such, nothing bad ever happens here.”

-Stephen King, for example gave us stories that make us look twice at clowns, wonder if that Pet Cemetery is on some ancient land, if a car could be possessed, if Vampires can take over a small town, how long that stranger has been obsessed with you, if pigs blood stains, and if that extra sensitive sense you have could be your “shining”.
+Stephen King, for example, gave us stories that make us look twice at clowns, wonder if that Pet Cemetery is on some ancient land, if a car could be possessed, if Vampires can take over a small town, how long that stranger has been obsessed with you, if pigs blood stains, and if that extra sensitive sense you have could be your “Shining”.

 While they are all works of fiction, part of you can get so immersed into the story that it makes you sleep just a bit more restless for the night and yet, you just can’t put the story down and you want to read more.
 That is the adrenaline rush.
 That kick to our systems that can give us a euphoric rush.
 It’s that pull to the dark and unknown.